What Is A Mortgage Refinance, In Plain English

 Some of the reasons homeowners refinance include a desire to get a lower mortgage rate; to pay their home off more quickly; or, to use their home equity for paying credit cards or funding home improvement.

-Refinances typically close more quickly than a purchase mortgage loan and can require far less paperwork.Click to see today's rates (Sep 20th, 2017)
+Refinances typically close more quickly than a purchase mortgage loan and can require far less paperwork.Verify your refinance eligibility (Nov 23rd, 2017)

 Refinance mortgages come in three varieties -- rate-and-term, cash-out, and cash-in.
 The refinance type that's best for you will depend on your individual circumstance.